The State of AI Search — March 2026 →

 Knowledge Graphs

-Structured databases representing information as interconnected entities and relationships, powering AI understanding and search.
+Structured databases representing entities and their relationships as interconnected networks, powering AI understanding, search, and recommendations.

 AI